CSCLuxembourg/vestatech/challenges/Poetry/readme.txt

-Not a red rose or a satin heart.
+Not a red rose nor a satin heart.
 A Friday was the good option.
 This cunning .js attachment to start.
 Forget complex need for caution.